 2015-2016 CODPAC Giving:

-Given the significance of dentistry’s upcoming political issues, in 2013, the CDA created a new type of political giving organization called the Colorado Dental Small Donor Committee (CDSDC).
-Individual contributions to a small donor committee are limited to $50 per year, per person.
-But, a small donor committee may give a candidate more than 10 times more than a regular political action committee, like CODPAC.
+The Colorado Dental Small Donor Committee (CDSDC), as a small donor committee, limits individual contributions to $50 per year, per person.
+But a small donor committee may give a candidate more than 10 times more than a regular political action committee, like CODPAC.
 CDSDC dollars are used to support legislators who have gone above and beyond their peers to support dentistry – dentistry’s best legislative champions.
 CDSDC has grown to be a notable player in Colorado’s healthcare political giving landscape.

 2015-2016 CDSDC Giving:

 Amount Raised: $14,571

 Number of Contributors: 290